How to Find Products at Wholesale Trade Shows to Sell on Amazon, eBay or Your Own Website

 Trade shows are a great place to find products that will make money on Amazon and eBay, but you have to think through what you are doing and apply some research.

-One of my readers is an eBay seller who is about to attend a large industry wholesale trade show.
-He sent me an email asking how to find products at the show to sell on eBay.
+One of my readers is an online seller who is about to attend a large industry wholesale trade show.
+He sent me an email asking how to find products at the show to sell profitably.
 I was about to reply to his email, when I realized that this subject would make a good article.

 Here was his question.
 (I have changed a few things to protect his specific target market and personal info):